 Permeation grouting involves pumping a very thin grout through the subgrade strata to increase the bearing capacity by filling all the void space and densifying the soil.
 In order for permeation grouting to be effective, the subgrade must contain enough void space so that the grout can penetrate the strata.
 The grout itself must also be thin enough to permeate the soil.

-Chemical grouting refers to performing any of the above-mentioned grouting techniques using a chemical or urethane based grout rather than a cementitious grout.
+Chemical grouting refers to performing any of the above-mentioned foundation grouting techniques using a chemical or urethane based grout rather than a cementitious grout.
 This process can be used for cutting off water as well as structural applications.